 Find out who is eligible for this award, about the nomination process and see who is on the selection panel.

-Nominations for the Biomaterials Science Lectureship are open until 31 December 2022.
+Nominations for the Biomaterials Science Lectureship 2025 are now open and will close on 31 December 2024.

 Established in 2014, this international lectureship honours early-career scientists who have made significant contributions to the field of biomaterials.